 In a previous post I’ve mentioned one of my favorite quotes from The Office.
 It was the last season and Andy Bernard stated, “I wish there was a way to know you’re in the good old days before you’ve actually left them.”
 That quote stuck with me since the very first time I heard it.
-I remember thinking if I would know when I’m currently in them or would it pass me by.
+I remember asking myself if I would know when I’m currently in them or would it pass me by.
 Sadly, I pretty much can say that the good old days are in the past.
 Too many important people have left this earth way too soon.
 I can’t imagine having my best days without them.
 Family is more important than any career, grand experience, or material things.
-I can’t say my best days are ahead.
-I thought because of my age the best days were still in front of me, but I realize life can throw you some curve balls.
+So I genuinely cannot say my best days are ahead.
+I thought because of my age the best days were still in front of me, but I realize life can throw you many curve balls.
 I never thought my best days would’ve happened so early on.
 Like Andy Bernard says next: “The weird thing is now I’m exactly where I want to be.
 I’ve got my dream job at Cornell, and I’m still just thinking about my old pals.”
 If somehow, I reach my dream job, I can see myself feeling proud of that, but also thinking about my family members who are no longer here.
-I always wished to be successful and repaying the people I love with all they have done for me.
-It pains that for some of them I will never get that opportunity.
+I always wished to be successful and repaying the people I love.
+They have done so much for me that it pains me that for some of them I will never get that opportunity to give back.
 The thought of it all is just so depressing, but I had to look at it another way.

 As always, thanks for tuning in.🙂 XoXo